Cruisoring/JsonTuples/README.md

     }
 ```

-Though not in the scope of jsonTuples, if there is a AutoMapper alike library to parse the POJOs in your working projects, then it shall be quite convenient to handle literately any JAVA objects to and from JSON texts.
+Though not in the scope of *jsonTuples*, if there is a AutoMapper alike library to parse the POJOs in your working projects, then it shall be quite convenient to handle literately any JAVA objects to and from JSON texts.

 ### Performance of jsonTuples

-Unlike other JSON parsers, the jsonTuples applies a simplified high-level state-machine to process the characters of JSON text under parsing in three steps:
+Unlike other JSON parsers, the *jsonTuples* applies a simplified high-level state-machine to process the characters of JSON text under parsing in three steps:
 1)  Delimit the scopes of Strings enclosed by QUOTEs(**"**), and neglect any chars inside including the escaped QUOTEs that are behind of an opening (**"**) with BACK-SLASH(**\\**) ahead, extract any **JSONString**s directly.
 2)  Neglect all chars except control chars used in JSON (that is LEFT_BRACE('**{**'), RIGHT_BRACE('**}**'), LEFT_BRACKET('**\[**'), RIGHT_BRACKET('**]**'), COMMA('**,**'), COLON('**:**')), perform strict syntax checking if needed.
 3)  Only the above control chars would be fed into a state-machine to harvest the parsed results recursively with only the previous control char considered.